richardcj2710/Obsidian-Sync/Second brain/IELTS/Speaking.md

 ---

 The shop I really enjoy visiting is **FPT Shop**, a popular electronics and tech store chain in Vietnam.
-There's one branch near my university in Da Nang that I go to most often.
+There's one branch near my university of Da Nang that I go to most often.

 The shop's name is FPT Shop, and it's located in a busy shopping area with bright lighting, clean displays, and sections for laptops, phones, accessories, and gaming gear.